Intrepid-2a/EyeTracking/README.md

 These properties can be set when initializing the object, which makes a call to each the following 4 functions:

-`setEyetracker()`
+### `setEyetracker()`

 **arguments:**

 - tracker: _string_: ['eyelink', 'livetrack', 'mouse']

-This tells the EyeTracker object which kind of eye-tracker to use.

 **returns:**

 Nothing, but raises a Warning for incorrect input, which will stop the experiment and print the warning.

+> This tells the EyeTracker object which kind of eye-tracker to use.

-`trackEyes()`
+### `trackEyes()`

 **arguments:**

 - trackEyes: _list of 2 booleans_: left and right eye

-This tells the eye-tracker which eyes are to be monitored.
-They will both be used for instantaneous gaze samples, and stored in the raw eye-tracking data files.

 **returns:**

 Nothing, but raises a Warning for incorrect input, which will stop the experiment and print the warning.

+> This tells the eye-tracker which eyes are to be monitored.
+They will both be used for instantaneous gaze samples, and stored in the raw eye-tracking data files.

-`setFixationWindow()`
+### `setFixationWindow()`

 **arguments:**

 - fixationWindow: _number_ (float, int, ...) setting the maximum deviation from the fixation point in the units of the psychopy window

-We've previously talked about setting this to 2 dva, but maybe we should reduce this to 1.5 dva.

 **returns:**

 Nothing, but raises a Warning for incorrect input, which will stop the experiment and print the warning.

+> We've previously talked about setting this to 2 dva, but maybe we should reduce this to 1.5 dva.

-`setPsychopyWindow()`
+### `setPsychopyWindow()`

 **arguments:**

 - psychopyWindow: _psychopy window object_ assumes that the psychopy window has the unit set to degrees

 **returns:**

 Nothing, but raises a Warning for incorrect input, which will stop the experiment and print the warning.

-By default the psychopy window should be in degrees visual angle (dva, which they call `deg`).
+> By default the psychopy window should be in degrees visual angle (dva, which they call `deg`).
 For the EyeLink _I think_ we need a window object using pixels, with the top-left corner at (0,0) and y-coords increasing when going down on the screen.

-And it should have a few methods to do things.

 ## Eye-Tracker initialization and calibration

-At the start that would be:
+At the start of the experiment we need to get everything ready, using initialization and then intermittently we need to do calibration.
+So those two steps are split into two functions.

-`initialize()`
+### `initialize()`

 **arguments:**

 None

 **returns:**

 Nothing... but, perhaps this should be in a try/catch block (or several of them) to raise an Error when something goes wrong.

-This method sets up a connection to the eye-tracker, and makes it ready for the next step: calibration.
+> This method sets up a connection to the eye-tracker, and makes it ready for the next step: calibration.

 ---